kant-chen/django-practice/README.md

 # Amazing Talker project from Kant (Django)

 #### Project Introduction
-The purpose of this project is to create a best pratice of Django as a backend service.
+##### The purpose of this project is to:
+1.  create a best pratice of Django as a backend service.
+2. Implement clean code philosophy in a Pythonic way

 #### Project Details
 ##### Server